Cyb3r-Jak3/action-cloudflare-cache/README.md

 ### Setting up Authentication

 There are two ways that you can provide authentication for Cloudflare, Global Token or API Token.  **It is strongly recommended to use API Token over Global API Key**.
 To get a walk through guide of getting set up with Authentication then check out the [wiki](https://github.com/Cyb3r-Jak3/action-cloudflare-cache/wiki/Setting-up-Authentication).

-#### API Token permissons.
+#### API Token Permissions

 The only permissions required for an API Token is `Zone -> Cache Purge -> Purge`.
-You can set this for all zones but best pratice would be restricting to the zone in use.
-Right now there is no method for running with multiple zones.
+You can set this for all zones but best practice would be restricting to the zone in use.
+Right now there is no method for looping through multiple zones.
+You need to call the action for each zone.

 ### Example workflow

 ```yaml
 name: Deploy Site
 on: push